jeffhammond/j3/asynchronous_tasks.md

 OpenACC has `async`, which provides a queue-like mechanism for allowing asynchronous execution of certain features.
-This is a natural match when OpenACC targets another device, such as a GPU, which natural executives asynchronously relative to the host controlling it.
+This is a natural match when OpenACC targets another device, such as a GPU, which naturally executes asynchronously relative to the host controlling it.

 OpenACC `async` does not allow interactions between different